-If you’re bi-coastal, you’ll want to consider the Disney Premier Passport, which is essentially a combined Disney Platinum Plus Pass in Walt Disney World and Disney Signature Plus Passport in Disneyland.
-The Disney Premier Passport costs $1949 plus tax.
+If you’re bi-coastal, you’ll want to consider the Disney Premier Passport, which is essentially a combined Disney Platinum Plus Pass in Walt Disney World and Disney Signature Plus Passport (annual pass) in Disneyland.
+The Disney Premier Passport costs $2099 plus tax (or about $2167).

 Disney Platinum Pass

 The Disney Platinum Pass is very similar to the Platinum Plus Pass, but without water park, Oak Trail Golf Course, and ESPN Wide World of Sports access.
 The Disney Platinum Pass costs $1,191.74 (includes tax) for adults and children.

 That price difference is roughly $107, so we can run some quick math to see if the upgrade to “plus” is worth it.
 The major difference here will be water park access.
 Single day water park tickets cost $73 for adults.
 That means a mere single visit to each of the two water parks (on different days) in a year is just enough to justify the Platinum Plus pass.